PROFILE - Grade 11

 1. What is ethnos.

-Students are offered handouts (Appendix 1), on the basis of which it is necessary to complete the following task: “Before you are the definitions of the concept of“ ethnos ”, given on various Internet sites.
-What do all these definitions have in common? "
+Students are offered a handout (Appendix 1), on the basis of which it is necessary to complete next task: “This is the definition of the concept of “ethnos”, given on various Internet sites.
+What do all these definitions have in common?

 3. Nationality.
-Distinctive features of the nationality.
+Distinctive features of the people.

 Demonstrated slides 8, 9.

 4. Nation.
-Signs of the nation.
+Signs of a nation.

-National patriotic and national liberation movements, ethnic strife, wars and conflicts arise as a sign that a nation has formed and is fighting for its sovereignty.
+National patriotic and national liberation movements, ethnic strife, wars and conflicts arise as a sign that a nation has been formed and is fighting for its sovereignty.

-Ethnicity: nations and nationalities
+Ethnos: nations and nationalities

 1) consanguinity